 He founded and was Chief Executive of DNS, the financial communication service arm of ADP, Inc. He was also the original Chief Technologist of Wit Capital (Nasdaq: WITC).
 Mr. Keith also founded Financial Auction Network, Inc. an auction based trading system designed to attract the hidden pools of liquidity in equity markets, which was acquired and became PRIMEX.
-He is currently the CEO of ExchangeLab, Inc., an intellectual property development company that produced the underlying idea for PDQ and CODA.
+He was the founder and CEO of ExchangeLab, Inc., an intellectual property development company that produced the underlying idea for PDQ and CODA.

-Mr. Keith holds a BA from Stanford University and completed graduate work at Swarthmore and MIT.
+Mr. Keith held a BA from Stanford University and completed graduate work at Swarthmore and MIT.